AMWA-TV/is-device-configuration/docs/Backup & restore.md

 `Backup data set` is the set of data retrieved from a device using the backup procedures described.
 This is represented as an [NcBulkValuesHolder](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncbulkvaluesholder) object.

 `Backup validation fingerprint` is an optional string in a `backup data set` that can be used to capture the various versions of the hardware, software and/or firmware that made up a device at the time the backup was performed.
-The `backup validation fingerprint` can be used by a device to help decide whether the `backup data set` being restored to it is compatible.
 The format of the string is defined by the vendor and is opaque to other systems.
 This could contain information such as:

 - Manufacturer key
 - Product key